Sports & RECREATION

 During the summers of those two years, the Sachems had a team in the town softball league.
 At least three members played both basketball and softball.

-Basketball has the distinction of being the first team sports for high school girls.
+Basketball has the distinction of being the first team sport for high school girls.
 In the first decade of the 20th century, while the boys had football, basketball, hockey, track, baseball, and canoe crew, the only team girls could play on was girls’ basketball.
 Attendance at the girls’ games was limited to parents and women, and a woman teacher was invariably present.

-A number of residents have enjoyed cycling for pleasure and commuting since bicycles were invented.
+Many residents have enjoyed cycling for pleasure and commuting since bicycles were invented.
 At certain times, bicycles have been actively promoted.
 During World War II, for example, Winchester became the first town in the country to receive a bicycle rack provided by a commercial railroad for those commuters conserving on fuel by riding bikes to the train station.
 In 1976, cycling was viewed as one solution to the energy crisis, resulting in the creation of a 2.4 mile pedestrian and bike path adjacent to the river, the Aberjona Bicentennial Bikeway.
 It began at the Winn factory (620 Washington St.) and ended near Ginn Field.9 By the end of the century, it was outdated and had fallen into disrepair.
 In 1996, the Winchester Greenway Initiative proposed a tri-community bikeway or greenway, linking Winchester, Woburn, and Stoneham.
 After many years of planning, negotiations, and appropriations, work on the Winchester section of the bikeway began in 2017.

 Outdoor ice skating has been enjoyed at town ponds and, in the past, at ice rinks.
 In the 1920s, the tennis courts on Palmer Street were flooded during the winter for skating.
 Makeshift rinks at Shore Road Field, the old Skillings property (now the Town Hall parking lot), and at Leonard Field were used.
 Discussions of a permanent rink to be built and owned by the Town were held, but when a rink was built, in 1971 on Conant Road, it was owned by the Universal Sports Arena.
 The site was later developed for condominiums, leaving the town without a skating rink.